designsecurity/progpilot/README.md

 > A static analyzer for security purposes

 At this moment only PHP language is supported
-You could looking at the API explaination in the [corresponding chapter about API](./doc/API.md)
+To have an idea of the capabilities of the tool you could looking at the [chapter about API explaination](./doc/API.md)

 ## Installation
 Use [getcomposer](https://getcomposer.org/) to install the progpilot library.